-The major share of exchange rate risks from receivables and liabilities was hedged by forward exchange transactions with external contractual partners with a notional volume of $\[\] 27,905$ thousand; their fair value amounts to $\[\] -180$ thousand in total.
+The major share of exchange rate risks from receivables and liabilities was hedged by forward exchange transactions with external contractual partners; their fair value amounted to \notin +929 thousand (nominal value: \notin 44,269 thousand) and \notin -1,168 thousand (nominal value: \notin 5,305 thousand) for receivables and liabilities respectively.

-Forward exchange transactions with a notional value of \in 132,288 thousand and a fair value of \in 949 thousand were used to hedge highly probable transactions in foreign currencies.
+Forward exchange transactions with a positive fair value of \notin +794 thousand (nominal value: \notin 106,779 thousand) and a negative fair value of \notin -803 thousand (nominal value: \notin 23,549 thousand) were used to hedge highly probable transactions in foreign currencies.